Skip to Recipe

 Almost any fruit you can think of will go well with bananas and oatmeal.

 Are you one of those who want to be limited to bananas when it comes to fruits?
-Then add carrots and beet to this flavor.
+Then, add carrots and beet to this flavor.

 Those who do not like milk can add plain Greek yogurt.
-Those who do not want to use any dairy can use the same amount of water or almond milk instead of full-fat cow milk.
+Those who do not want to use dairy can use the same amount of water or almond milk instead of full-fat cow milk.

 To Sum Up:

 Let me know what you’re adding to this smoothie or cutting out from the recipe list.
-Share your opinion with me in the comments.

 References: